MENU

 Why is the project seeking Fast-Track approval?

 Timing is key.
 Once the Hobbs Bay Estate subdivision is complete, constructing the marina becomes significantly more difficult due to limited access for construction equipment.
 Seeking fast-track approval allows us to act while infrastructure access is optimal and minimise disruption to future residents.
-This proposal also directly responds to a well-documented need: there’s a serious shortage of boat launching facilities in the area, with long delays at ramps frustrating many local boaties.
+This proposal also directly responds to a well-documented need: there’s a serious shortage of boat launching and vessel maintenance on land hardstand facilities in the area, and long delays at veesel launching ramps frustrating many local boaties.
 Our development aims to alleviate this issue while delivering long-term value to the Auckland boating community.

 What approvals are required to build the marina?

-We’ve submitted a Fast-Track referral application under the Ministry for the Environment.
+A range of resource consents plus approval to cross an esplanade reserve.
+All of these can be secured under the Fast-track Appprovals Act.
+We’ve submitted a Fast-Track referral application to the Ministry for the Environment.
 A team of experienced consultants is working across various disciplines to ensure all environmental, legal, and compliance requirements under New Zealand law are thoroughly addressed.

 Will there be public parking and boat ramp access?